young-hwanlee/online_robust_PCA/README.md

 </table>

 ### Foreground and Background
-After running algorithm, the foreground and the background of the video files are captured by the sparse matrix E and the low rank matrix X, respectively.
-Original, background, and foreground frames are displayed below:
+After running algorithm, the results (original, background, and foreground frames) are displayed below where
+* Foreground: moving object is captured by the sparse matrix E
+* Background: non-moving object is captred by the low rank matrix X
+(If fine-tuning the parameters, the sparse matrix E may capture only the moving object (not the background.))

 <table align='center'>
 <tr align='center'>
 <td> Original 1 </td>